euhystho/rhythm-run/README.md

 ---

-*Developed with ❤️ by the Hopper Hackers Software Development Team at Ursinus College*
+*Developed by the Hopper Hackers Software Development Team at Ursinus College*

-**Run Smarter.
-Run with Rhythm.**